 Experienced & Dedicated Employment Law Attorney!
 Call for Aggressive Advocacy!

-Experienced Employment Law Attorney!
-Dedicated to Fighting for Employee Rights!
+Experienced Employment Lawyer!
+Dedicated to Protecting Your Rights!

 Mr. Petruccelli graduated from the University of South Florida in 1991 with a Bachelor of Arts Degree in Criminology.
 Following his lifelong ambition, he attended Thomas M. Cooley Law School receiving his Juris Doctor (Cum Laude) in 1996.